News & Events

 What a great way to finish the year!
 We have just received our ISO 9001 accreditation certificate for the Recombinant Products Facility.

-It has been a huge team work and we are proud of what we have been able to achieve during such a challenging year.
+It has been a huge team effort and we are proud of what we have been able to achieve during such a challenging year.

 New AKTA chromatography systems